Understanding Keith Ellison

 Ellison is back in the news this week with his photographic endorsement of the fascist Antifa movement.
 John wrote about it here.

 I would like only to add a little more context to Ellison’s enthusiasm for Antifa with another look back at his career and associations as he climbed the greasy pole in the Twin Cities.
-In February 2000 Ellison spoke to a local National Lawyers Guild group raising money on behalf of former Symbionese Liberation Army member Kathleen Soliah/Sara Jane Olson.
+In February 2000 Ellison spoke to a local National Lawyers Guild group raising money for former Symbionese Liberation Army member Kathleen Soliah/Sara Jane Olson.
 The National Lawyers Guild is of course the old Communist front group, though it has survived the fall of the Soviet Union.
 Indeed, I spoke in defense of the PATRIOT Act on a panel at its October 2003 national convention in Minneapolis.

 At the time of the fundraiser, Soliah/Olson had been a fugitive from justice for 25 years, avoiding prosecution on charges related to the attempted pipe bombing of Los Angeles police officers in 1975.
 Soliah/Olson had been apprehended on the Los Angeles charges at her home in the Highland Park neighborhood of St. Paul in 1999.